-Long gone are the days where all the neighborhood kids played kick-the can in the middle of the street each summer night.
-Whether you blame it on paranoid parents or uninterested children, one thing is for certain: many neighborhoods today are lacking the close-knit feeling was prominent just ten or 20 years ago.
+Long gone are the days where all the neighborhood kids played kick-the-can in the middle of the street each summer night.
+Whether you blame it on paranoid parents or uninterested children, one thing is for certain: many neighborhoods today are lacking the close-knit feeling that was prominent just 10 or 20 years ago.
 Missing this feeling creates concerns for neighborhood safety overall.

 Neighborhood safety is a team effort, but it starts with you.
 What can you do to make your neighborhood a safer place?
 We have some simple tips here.